atiyo/unbounded_gan/README.md

 classifiers with sigmoid/softmax outputs.
 These outputs might easily be saturated and hinder the ability of generator networks to learn.

+What if we remove these activations?
 Apart from providing stronger gradients to the generator network, this might also open the opportunity to experiment with novel loss functions (see below).

 At the very least, this should be an easy thing to try, since it only involves deleting a single line from the discriminator.